xPoke-glitch/xPoke-glitch.github.io/_posts/2014-01-08-cube-puzzle.markdown

 project-date: 2024
 client: Steam
 category: Game Development
 description: Game developed in Unreal, puzzle game where you have to place direction for the character and collect all the stars in order to unlock the destination point.
 Special note of this project is that it was used the MVVM pattern plugin for Unreal to expirement a new way of handling the UI.
+I was responsible of coding the gameplay and UI
 ---